Concentration Prerequisites (2 courses)

 - CSCI 1010 (math)

 - Three 1000-level Computer Science courses.
-These three courses must include a pair of courses with a coherent theme.
-A list of pre-approved pairs may be found at the approved-pairs web page.
-You are not restricted to pairs on this list, but any pair not on the list must be approved by the director of undergraduate studies.
+Two of these courses and the intermediate courses must satisfy one of the CS pathways.
+(Students starting at Brown prior to June 2019 may instead satisfy this requirement with a pair of courses in the approved-pairs web page.
+Any pair not on the list must be approved by the director of undergraduate studies.)

 - Three 1000-level Applied Mathematics courses approved by the concentration advisor, of which at least two should constitute a standard sequence or address a common theme.
 Typical sequences include APMA 1200/1210 and APMA 1650/1660.